-- 4. Paragraphs (1) to (3) do not apply if any of the following apply - a. the sale or supply is in pursuance of a health prescription or a prescription for oral contraceptives; - a separate record of the sale or supply is made in accordance with the Misuse of Drugs Regulations 2001 or the Misuse of Drugs Regulations (Northern Ireland) 2002; - the sale is by way of wholesale dealing and the order or invoice relating to the sale or a copy of the order or invoice is retained by the person lawfully conducting the retail pharmacy business who makes the sale; - d. in Scotland, the sale or supply is to a doctor for use in the circumstances referred to in paragraph 45 of Schedule 5 to the National Health Service (General Medical Services Contracts) (Scotland) Regulations 2004(1) (provision of drugs, medicines and appliances for immediate treatment or personal administration); - e. in Northern Ireland, the sale or supply is to a doctor for use in the circumstances referred to in paragraph 47 of Schedule 5 to the Health and Personal Social Services (General Medical Services Contracts) Regulations (Northern Ireland) 2004(2) (provision of drugs, medicines and appliances for immediate treatment or personal administration). - 5.
-A person lawfully conducting a retail pharmacy business must preserve for a period of two years beginning immediately after the relevant date - a. the record kept under paragraphs (1) to (3); - b. a prescription in pursuance of which a prescription only medicine has been sold or supplied other than - a. a health prescription, or - b. a prescription for a product subject to special medical prescription; - c. an order or invoice referred to in paragraph (4)(c) or a copy of the order or invoice; and - d. orders referred to in column 3 of Parts 1 to 3 of Schedule 17, except orders referred to in paragraph 3 of Part 1 of that Schedule. - 6.
-In paragraph (5) "the relevant date" means - a. in relation to sub-paragraph (a), the date on which the last entry is made in the record; - b. in relation to sub-paragraphs (b), (c) and (d)- - I. where the prescription only medicine was sold or supplied in accordance with a repeatable prescription, the date of the final sale or supply pursuant to that prescription, and

-II. otherwise, the date on which the prescription only medicine was sold or supplied.
+- a separate record of the sale or supply is made in accordance with the Misuse of Drugs Regulations 2001 or the Misuse of Drugs Regulations (Northern Ireland) 2002; - c. the sale is by way of wholesale dealing and the order or invoice relating to the sale or a copy of the order or invoice is retained by the person lawfully conducting the retail pharmacy business who makes the sale; - d. in Scotland, the sale or supply is to a doctor for use in the circumstances referred to in paragraph 45 of Schedule 5 to the National Health Service (General Medical Services Contracts) (Scotland) Regulations 2004(1) (provision of drugs, medicines and appliances for immediate treatment or personal administration); - e. in Northern Ireland, the sale or supply is to a doctor for use in the circumstances referred to in paragraph 47 of Schedule 5 to the Health and Personal Social Services (General Medical Services Contracts) Regulations (Northern Ireland) 2004(2) (provision of drugs, medicines and appliances for immediate treatment or personal administration). - 5.
+A person lawfully conducting a retail pharmacy business must preserve for a period of two years beginning immediately after the relevant date - a. the record kept under paragraphs (1) to (3); - b. a prescription in pursuance of which a prescription only medicine has been sold or supplied other than - i. a health prescription, or - ii. a prescription for a product subject to special medical prescription; - c. an order or invoice referred to in paragraph (4)(c) or a copy of the order or invoice; and - d. orders referred to in column 3 of Parts 1 to 3 of Schedule 17, except orders referred to in paragraph 3 of Part 1 of that Schedule. - 6.
+In paragraph (5) "the relevant date" means - a. in relation to sub-paragraph (a), the date on which the last entry is made in the record; - b. in relation to sub-paragraphs (b), (c) and (d)- - where the prescription only medicine was sold or supplied in accordance with a repeatable prescription, the date of the final sale or supply pursuant to that prescription, and - ii. otherwise, the date on which the prescription only medicine was sold or supplied.